 TOKİ takes over lands with and/or without a price from the Treasury, public entities and government agencies and municipalities.

-All of TOKİ’s accounts are audited and discharged by the Court of Auditors, in the name of Grand National Assembly of Turkey.
+All of TOKİ's accounts are audited and discharged by the Turkish Court of Accounts, in the name of Grand National Assembly of Turkey.

 The receivables portfolio of the Administration consists of the receivables from the sales of the social welfare housing projects, land sales, Administration's share from the receivables from the Revenue Sharing Projects and the receivables from the housing loans.